10 Worst Foods

 Are there 10 that are probably worse than these?
 Sure.
 (In fact you could likely find 10 things at The Cheesecake Factory that are worse than all of these).
 But these are the types of foods — high in some combination of calories, saturated fat, sodium, white flour, and sugar — that are contributing to America’s obesity, diabetes, and heart disease problems.

-Judging by the label, Stouffer's Satisfying Servings (16 oz.)
-White Meat Chicken Pot Pie has "only" 590 calories, 13 grams of saturated fat, and 930 mg of sodium.
-But those numbers are only for half a pie.
-Eat the entire pie, as many people do, and you're talking 1,180 calories, 26 grams of saturated fat (more than a day's worth), and 1,860 mg of sodium (over a day's worth).
+Judging by the label, Stouffer’s Satisfying Servings (16 oz.)
+White Meat Chicken Pot Pie has “only” 570 calories, 12 grams of saturated fat, and 810 mg of sodium.
+But those numbers are for only half a pie.
+Eat the entire pie, as many people do, and you’re talking 1,100 calories, 23 grams of saturated fat (more than a day’s worth), and 1,560 mg of sodium (a day’s worth).

 2. Five Fleshy Guys